dimazaitsev/htgen/README.md

 >htgen 3 2 2 3 > ht3d2k2p3b.net

-- Generate a model a hypertorus with 3 dimensions of size 2 with 2 packets in each buffer section and available size of buffer 3.
+- Generate a model of a hypertorus with 3 dimensions of size 2 with 2 packets in each buffer section and available size of buffer 3.

 >nd ht3d2k2p3b.net